 Computer Recycling *

-Yes, Wanaka Wastebusters accepts computers, printers, faxes, cell-phones and computer accessories (keyboards, mice, routers etc) for recycling all year round.
+Yes, Wanaka Wastebusters accepts computers, printers, TV’s, faxes, cell-phones and computer accessories (keyboards, mice, routers etc) for recycling all year round.
 There is a moderate charge to cover the costs of responsible recycling, see the list of prices here.
-We can’t recycle old-style CRT TVs or CRT monitors, as we are waiting for the Government and industry to find a workable recycling solution for these items.
-We can recycle flat screen TVs.

 Household appliances *

 Any appliances with a high metal content can be recycled at Wanaka Wastebusters, including washers, dryers, ovens and dishwashers.
 We charge $5-$15 per appliance to help cover dismantling, processing and transport costs, check out the full price list here.
 Unfortunately we can’t take fridges or freezers because of the high cost of degassing them responsibly.

 We can recycle anything with a high metal content including old engines, window surrounds, garage doors, chimney flues and other random metal bits.
 Talk to the guardians in the yard and they will show you where our metals recycling area is.
 Scrap metal recycling is free.

 Eco-bulbs contain mercury, so you don’t want them to end up in the landfill. in the recycling process, the tubes are crushed, elements separated and mercury is recovered.
 Aluminium and glass is also recycled in the process.
 We ask for a donation to help cover recycling costs.

 We work with Cartridge World to recycle printer cartridges.
 Drop in your used printer cartridges and we send them on to be refilled and reused.
 Any obsolete or broken cartridges are recycled.